 Jesus affirmed the lack of sexual identity among angelic beings (and therefore their inability to have sex or procreate either with each other or mankind) when he told the Pharisees that angels neither marry nor are given in marriage (Luke 20:34 - 36).

 The devil, however, deceptively mimics the choice of God by identifying himself, to mankind, as a male.
 Jesus acknowledged this fact when he referred to the head of the demons as a "he" in Matthew 4:5 and a "him" in verse seven.
-Revelation 12:9, 13 also refers to Lucifer the fallen angel as a male, and not a female, when it records that "he" was thrown down to earth in his first of four battles with God.
+Revelation 12:9, 13 also refers to Lucifer the fallen angel as a male, and not a female, when it records that "he" was thrown down to earth in his first of four battles.
 Similarly, James writes that if we resist the devil "he" will flee from us (James 4:7).